Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Boston Red Sox will meet on Tuesday at Oriole Park at Camden Yards, at 6:35 PM ET, with Cedric Mullins and Rafael Devers among those expected to produce at the plate.
+Tyler Wells takes the mound for the Baltimore Orioles on Wednesday at Oriole Park at Camden Yards against Jarren Duran and the Boston Red Sox.
+First pitch is at 1:05 PM ET.

-The Red Sox are +135 moneyline underdogs in this matchup with the favorite Orioles (-165).
-The matchup's over/under is set at 9 runs.
+The Red Sox are +100 moneyline underdogs in this matchup against the Orioles (-120).
+The total for the game is listed at 8.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.